piotrwicijowski/secret-santa/03_azure_functions/README.md

 ![](screenshots/Binding8.PNG?raw=true "Binding")

 If you click the link to **Advanced editor**, you should JSON configuration of bindings.
-Yes, go there and change only two things releted to the blob binding.
+Yes, go there and change only two things related to the *blob* binding section.
 First, the path from **outcontainer/{rand-guid}** to **christmastree/{rand-guid}** and the direction from **out** to **inout**.
 Save changes.
 Well the binding is ready, let’s put the last chunks of code.

 ## Let's finish it!

 Add the parameter to the **Run** function: “CloudBlockBlob outputBlob”.
-Add that parameter to **ProcessSearch** function too.
+Add that parameter to the **ProcessSearch** function too.

 Fantastic!
 Now, go back to the ProcessSearch function.
 You have everything you need to fill in gaps in the code.
-Deserializing part you can copy from the following snippet:
+You can copy all from the following snippet:

 ```cs
    // 1.
 Call the Bing API.